jrvansuita/jrvansuita/README.md

     2020: {
         age: 29,
         achivments: [
-            "Became close about Criptocurrencies & Blockchain",
+            "Became close about Cryptocurrencies and Blockchain",
             "Left tech area and stayed ahead of the Commercial and Marketing on E-commerce Company" ]
     },